learning-zone/javascript-basics/README.md

 randomInteger(1, 100); // returns a random integer from 1 to 100
 randomInteger(1, 1000); // returns a random integer from 1 to 1000
 ```

-#### Q. Is it recommended to use eval?
-No, it allows arbitrary code to be run which casues a security problem.
-As we know that the eval() function is used to run text as code.
-In most of the cases, it should not be necessary to use it.

 #### Q. What are the string methods available in Regular expression?
 Regular Expressions has two string methods: search() and replace().